Asabeneh/30-Days-Of-JavaScript/readMe.md

 console.log(string.search('love')) // 2

 ```
-1.     *match*: it takes a substring or regular expression pattern as an argument and it returns an array if there is match if not it returns null.
-Let us see how a regular expresson pattern looks like.
+19.     *match*: it takes a substring or regular expression pattern as an argument and it returns an array if there is match if not it returns null.
+Let us see how a regular expression pattern looks like.
 It starts with / sign and ends with / sign.
   ```js
   let string = 'love'
   let patternOne = /love/ // with out any flag